 Secondary Service-Connected Impairments

-Secondary service-connected impairments are impairments caused by your service-connected impairment.
+Secondary service-connected disabilities are impairments caused by your service-connected impairment.
 For example, lets say a veteran was in Vietnam and was exposed to Agent Orange, which causes diabetes.
 The diabetes is now considered service connected.
 Any impairment that is caused by diabetes, for example neuropathy, is now considered secondary service-connected.

 Conditions Worsened By Military Service